toobiii/toobiii/README.md

 ### Hey! 👋

-I'm Toby, a developer who creates infrastructure, containers, code and uses Serverless, Terraform, AWS and Node ⚡
+I'm Toby, a developer who creates infrastructure, containers, code and uses Serverless, Terraform, AWS and Node - looking up towards DevOps ⚡

-I play around with API Gateway, Lambdas, databases, storage, systems administration/management and I'm AWS Certified.
+I play around with AWS and other Cloud Providers.
+I hold multiple AWS Certifications - most recently the Solutions Architect Associate certification.
-Backend/infrastructure is definitely my strong point, using Serverless and Terraform to provision resources, however I am familliar with frameworks such as React.
+Architecture, combined with security, is definitely my strong point, using Serverless and Terraform to provision resources, however I am familliar with front-end frameworks such as React.

 Curious?
 Drop me a message!